boennecd/SimSurvNMarker/README.md

 \\vec
 u)](https://render.githubusercontent.com/render/math?math=%5Cvec%5Cmu_i%28s%2C%20%5Cvec%20u%29
 "\\vec\\mu_i(s, \\vec u)"), with respect to time in the hazard.
-As an example, we consider the first-order derivative below and plots conditional hazards and survival functions simulated from the new model.
+As an example, we consider the first-order derivative below and plot conditional hazards and survival functions simulated from the new model.

 ``` r